CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 An **optional** spectra normalization is offered and relies on the two following strategies:

-* :code:`Maximum`: each spectrum is normalized to 100 based on its maximum intensity.

-* :code:`Attractor`: each spectrum is normalized to 100 according to the intensity of the nearest attractor located at the x-position given by the user.
+* :code:`Maximum`: when activated, each spectrum is normalized to 100 based on its maximum intensity on the :code:`X-range` specified by the user.
+(None-None refers to no upper and lower x-range delimitation, that is to say all the support is considered).

-To be effective, the user should press on :code:`Apply to all`.

 Fitting